Program FAQs

 - Other support services where necessary

-What happens when my service dog can no longer do his job?
+What happens when my service dog is ready to retire?

-We hope that you and your Hero Dog will have a long and beautiful partnership, about ten years in most cases.
-However, sometimes an injury or illness can result in a dog’s inability to do his job, and all dogs will slow down with age.
-When your Hero Dog needs to retire, you have the option to keep him as a pet.
+When your Hero Dog needs to retire, you have the option to keep them as a pet.
 You can still apply for a successor dog even if you keep your current service dog as a pet.
 Applicants approved for a successor Hero Dog have priority over first time candidates in being matched with a suitable partner.

-If you are unable to keep or care for your Hero Dog after he retires, you must return the dog to us.
-We will find the dog a happy retirement home.
-If you have a friend or family member who would like to adopt the dog upon retirement, we will consider them first but do not guarantee that they will be permitted to adopt the dog.
-Our first priority is making sure that the dog has a safe and loving home which can meet his needs in his golden years, including the likelihood of increased veterinary costs of an aging pet.
+If you are unable to keep or care for your Hero Dog after they retire, we will work with you to find the dog a happy retirement home.
+If you have a friend or family member who would like to adopt the dog upon retirement, we will absolutely consider them.